AlexTISYoung/snipar/README.md

 # Documentation

+It is recommended to work through the tutorial: https://github.com/AlexTISYoung/SNIPar/blob/master/docs/tutorial.rst

+and read the guide: https://github.com/AlexTISYoung/SNIPar/blob/master/docs/guide.rst

 Documentation for the modules and scripts is at: https://snipar.readthedocs.io/en/latest/

-It is recommended to read the guide: https://snipar.readthedocs.io/en/latest/guide.html

-And to work through the tutorial: https://snipar.readthedocs.io/en/latest/tutorial.html

 # Package Install Instructions